nicklockwood/LRUCache/README.md

 cache.removeAll()
 ```

-On platforms where UIKit is available (iOS, tvOS, and visionOS), the cache will be emptied automatically in the event of a memory warning.
+On Apple platforms (macOS, iOS, iPadOS, visionOS, tvOS, watchOS) the cache will be emptied automatically in the event of a memory warning.

 # Concurrency